elastic/ecs/rfcs/text/0000-data_stream-fields.md

 -->

 ## Scope of impact

+* We've described that `generic` is a valid value for `data_stream.dataset` in some cases.
+Since `event.dataset` should always have the same value, this will also apply to `event.dataset`.
+We should update the documentation on `event.dataset` to reflect this.

 <!--
 Stage 2: Identifies scope of impact of changes.
 Are breaking changes required?
 Should deprecation strategies be adopted?
 Will significant refactoring be involved?
 Break the impact down into: